rm file.txt

 Delete a File on Linux

-In Linux rm command is used to remove files and folders.
+In Linux rm command is used to remove files and folders on the command prompt.
 Navigate to that specific directory where the file exists that you want to remove.
+The rm command is basically the equivalent of the del command on Windows.
 Specify the location otherwise, it will start looking in the current working directory.
 I have a file under the /tmp/ folder which I want to delete.
 To delete the desired file open up the terminal and type the following command:

 # rm file.txt